The Smart Way to Ask for Coaching Client Referrals

 When used strategically, a referral program can help you start a flywheel that propels your coaching business forward at no extra cost.
 Using your existing customers to find new ones is one of the best ways to find new business.

-Keep reading to learn who to ask for a referral, how to ask for a referral in an email, and the steps for crafting an irresistible referral email.
+Keep reading to learn who and how to ask for a referral.

 A referral is when someone refers another person to your business.
-They reach out to someone in their network they feel could be a good fit for your life coaching programs and put you in touch.
+They reach out to someone in their network who could be a good fit for your programs and services and put you in touch.

 If you’ve ever known a service provider in your local area who gets all their customers from word-of-mouth, that’s referral marketing in action.

-Many businesses often encourage referrals by offering an incentive to those who refer others.
-This could be a discount or reward for sharing details about your business online via email or social media or in real life via word of mouth.
+Many businesses encourage referrals by offering an incentive to those who recommend new customers or clients.
+For example, a discount or other reward for recommending the business through email, social media, or word of mouth.

-However, the most trustworthy referrals are those which aren’t incentivized and come from someone who genuinely and heartfeltly recommends your work.
-People who refer you because they had a great experience with you, are vouching for your quality, reliability, and expertise.
+However, the most trustworthy referrals are those that aren’t incentivized and come from someone who genuinely recommends your work.
+People who refer you because they had a great experience with you are vouching for your coaching quality, reliability, and expertise.

 Referrals are one of the easiest ways to get coaching clients.
 They provide potential new customers with social proof that your methods work and that booking with you is worth their time.

-They don’t only need to take your word for it but can listen to the experiences of happy customers who worked with you in the past.
+They don’t just need to take your word for it but can listen to the experiences of happy customers who worked with you in the past.

 1. Referrals Cost You Nothing